The Society’s Communications Team promotes evidence-based psychological research to the media and wider audiences.

 But working with members of the public – and children in particular – means that production companies must be concerned to safeguard the welfare of those taking part.

-The Society’s media ethics group can advise on programme formats and the treatment of participants to help companies bring their idea to the screen.
+In addition the society’s media ethics group can advise on programme formats and the treatment of participants to help companies bring their idea to the screen.

 Members of the Society who work with the media or participate in media productions are encouraged to uphold professional standards: